Nursing Schools in Washington (2026)

 How many nursing schools are in Washington?

-There are 51 accredited nursing programs in Washington, including 37 public and 14 private institutions.
+There are 51 nursing schools in Washington, including 37 public and 14 private institutions.

 What is the average nursing school tuition in Washington?

-What is the graduation rate for nursing schools in Washington?
+What is the average graduation rate for nursing schools in Washington?

-The average graduation rate across nursing programs in Washington is 45.3%.
-The highest graduation rate belongs to Victoria's Academy of Cosmetology at 88.6%.
+The average graduation rate is 45.3%, with Victoria's Academy of Cosmetology reporting the highest rate at 88.6%.

-What is the average student debt for nursing graduates in Washington?
+What is the average student debt at nursing schools in Washington?